 📍Nunney Castle: Moated medieval castle

 Nunney Castle is also in Somerset and is like something from a fairytale.
-In reality it dates back to mediaeval times, and the 14th century structure is surrounded by a moat.
+It dates back to medieval times, and a moat surrounds the 14th-century structure.
 Originally it was intended for defence purposes, and was built using profits from the Hundred Years War.

 📍Bradford-on-Avon: Picturesque village